reclusivebox/reclusivecli/README.md

 A json command specification takes in four possible attributes:

-- "name": Just a string with the name of the command.
+- `"name"`: Just a string with the name of the command.
-- `"args"`: A integer with the number of arguments the command can take, if zero is passed the command can receive unlimited number of arguments.
-If a negative is passed ex: -1, than the interpreter will see this as you saying that the program needs at least this amount, in this case, at least one argument.
+- `"args"`: A integer with the number of arguments the command can take, if zero is passed the command don't process arguments.
+If a negative is passed ex: -1, than the interpreter will see this as you saying that the program needs at least this amount, in this case, at least one argument, but there's no upper limit.
 - `"flags"`(OPTIONAL): A array with flags objects as explained in the previous section.
 This will indicate to the interpreter which flags are valid for the command.
 - `"subcommands"`(OPTIONAL): A array with other command objects to be used as subcommands.
 This will indicate to the interpreter which subcommands are valid for the command.